CityOfNewYork/growingupnyc/wp-content/plugins/taxonomy-terms-order/readme.txt

 === Category Order and Taxonomy Terms Order  ===
 Contributors: nsp-code
 Donate link: http://www.nsp-code.com/donate.php
-Tags: category order,terms order, taxonomy order, admin order, categories sort, order category Requires at least: 2.8
+Tags: category order,terms order, taxonomy order, categories sort Requires at least: 2.8
-Tested up to: 5.6
+Tested up to: 6.5.4
-Stable tag: 1.5.7.4
+Stable tag: 1.8.2

-Order Categories and all custom taxonomies terms (hierarchically) and child terms using a Drag and Drop Sortable javascript capability.
+Order Categories and all custom taxonomies terms (hierarchically) using a Drag and Drop Sortable JavaScript capability.

 == Description ==

-Order Categories and all custom taxonomies terms (hierarchically) using a Drag and Drop Sortable javascript capability. <strong>No Theme update is required</strong> the code will change the query on the fly.
+Order Categories and all custom taxonomies terms (hierarchically) using a Drag and Drop Sortable javascript capability. <strong>No Theme/plugins update is required</strong> the code apply the customised sorting to the front queries on the fly.
 If multiple taxonomies are created for a custom post type, a menu will allow to chose the one need to be sorted.
 If child categories (terms) are defined, those can be ordered too using the same interface.
 <br />Also you can have the admin terms interface sorted per your new sort.
 <br />This plugin is developed by <a target="_blank" href="http://www.nsp-code.com">Nsp-Code</a>